 - 1. Equipment necessary: complete electronic eye timer plus at least 1 extra timing clock or stopwatch to be operated manually. - a.
 Complete electronic timer must be backed up by a flag man who will stand directly behind on timer post in the arena.
 One timer will record the times that appear on the electronic eye-controlled readout.
 Additional timers will operate the backup manual clocks or stopwatches and will record the time which is shown thereon.
-They will operate from the flag man's signals and record the time in 100ths from the stopwatches and the full readout for the electric eye. - b.
+They will operate from the flag man's signals and record the time in 100ths from the stopwatches and the full readout for the - from the flag man's signals and record the time in 100ths from the stopwatches and the full readout for the electric eye. - b.
 Readout box times must be read and recorded by official timer or official judge. - c.
 Permanent markers should be put in the ground for the electronic timer.
 Electronic timers should be place on the score line no closer than the width of the first two barrels for the electronic eye to be centered in each performance. - d.
 The barrel race will be timed in 100ths but never in 1000ths under any circumstances, except when the electronic eye is used. - e.
-The personnel hired to "time" the rodeo shall be in charge of assembling the Electronic Timers and check to make sure they are in working order and ready to be taken by the judges or someone appointed to be setup in the arena for the Ladies Barrel Racing. - f.
+The personnel hired to "time" the rodeo shall be in charge of assembling the Electronic Timers and check to make sure they are in working order and ready to be taken by the judges or someone appointed to be setup in the arena for the Ladies Barrel Racing.

+- f.
 Set timer the same height and position each performance and lock the legs. - g.
 Unless a mechanical failure occurs, person setting timer should stand back at 6 feet from the timer.